Thule Chariot Cross 2 with Jogging Kit Review

 Our Analysis and Test Results

 Thule was founded over 70 years ago by Erik Thulin.
-Started in Sweden in 1942, the company originally made gear for fisherman.
-Skip ahead twenty years, the first ski rack for cars is introduced followed by a rack with a basket.
+Starting in Sweden in 1942, the company originally made gear for fishermen.
+Skip ahead twenty years, and the first ski rack for cars is introduced, followed by a rack with a basket.
 Many years later, Thule is now recognized internationally as a go-to supplier for active people looking for gear designed for transporting bicycles, winter and water toys, and other cargo.
 Thule now makes some products with kids in mind.
-Their strollers and bike trailers are a perfect fit for adventurous parents with children.
+They make strollers, bike seats for kids, and the best bike trailers for kids and adventurous parents.

 Performance Comparison